Europe's Migrant Crisis Spreads Ashore As Refugees Enter Bulgaria On Foot

 DINEV: (Through interpreter) I'm Don Quixote tilting at windmills.
 This is the problem.

-UNIDENTIFIED MAN: (Through interpreter) They looked like nomads.
+UNIDENTIFIED MAN: (Through interpreter) They look like nomads.
 They had been on the road a long time.
 I could see their clothes were torn and dirty.

 SHAPIRO: We're not using his name because he could get fired for talking to us.
 He says he had no training or preparation as a border guard.

-UNIDENTIFIED MAN: (Through interpreter) We were given orders not to fire our weapons at any cost, and we were also given orders not to let anybody in at any cost.
+UNIDENTIFIED MAN: (Through interpreter) We were given orders not to fire our weapon at any cost, and we were also given orders not to let anybody in at any cost.

 SHAPIRO: How do you do both of those things at the same time?